-5.1.1 Introduction to ACL
+45.1 Introduction to ACL

 ACL (Access Control List) is an IP packet filtering mechanism employed in switches, providing network traffic control by granting or denying access the switches, effectively safeguarding the security of networks.
 The user can lay down a set of rules according to some information specific to packets, each rule describes the action for a packet with certain information matched: 'permit' or 'deny'.
-The user can apply such rules to the incoming direction of switch ports, so that data streams of specified ports must comply with the ACL rules assigned.
+The user can apply such rules to the incoming direction of switch ports, so that data streams in the incoming direction of specified ports must comply with the ACL rules assigned.

-5.1.1.1 Access-list
+45.1.1 Access-list